plurb/Aetherwynn-Unstable-Isotopes/Classes/Magus/Magus Class.md

 ---

 ## Arcane Strikes
+*11th-level Ability (Magus)*

 <!--
-int/long rest: instead of the magus can make 1 attack + cast any magus spell of 1st level or higher they know.
+int/long rest: the magus can make 1 attack + cast any magus spell of 1st level or higher they know.
 -->